adamw8/adam-wei-website/content/post/UofT_Waterloo/index.md

 ---
-title: "University of Toronto vs University of Waterloo: which STEM program is right for you?"
+title: "University of Toronto vs University of Waterloo Engineering: a Detailed Comparison"
 subtitle:

 # Summary for listings and search engines